Exeed TX

-The Exeed TX or Exeed Lingyun in China is a mid-size crossover SUV produced by Chery under its premium brand Exeed.
+The Exeed TX or Exeed Lingyun (星途凌云 (xīng tú líng yún)) in China is a mid-size crossover SUV produced by Chery under its premium brand Exeed.

 History

 The vehicle debuted at International Motor Show Germany in September 2017 in Frankfurt in pre-production form.
 The vehicle is based on the M3X platform developed by Chery with Magna International.

 At the 2019 Shanghai International Auto Show, Chery showed off the production version of the TX under the new Exeed brand.
-Unlike the vehicle shown in Frankfurt, this version features no Chery branding whatsoever, instead featuring a larger grill and the Exeed name written out.
+Unlike the vehicle shown in Frankfurt, this version features no Chery branding whatsoever, instead featuring a larger grille and the Exeed name written out.
 Alongside the standard TX, Exeed also showed off the TXL which is a 7-passenger 3-row version of the standard TX.
 Other than the length and wheelbase, nothing else has fundamentally changed between it and the standard TX.
 Production start on 24 January 2019.

 The Exeed TX and TXL is both powered by a 1.6-litre turbocharged engine meeting the China VI (CN-6) emission standards.
 The Exeed TX is available in three models equipped with a 1.6 litre turbocharged direct injection engine producing 145 kW and peak torque of 290 Nm, mated to a 7-speed dual-clutch gearbox.
 Additionally, the top of the trim TX Platinum version is equipped with a all-wheel drive system.
 The fuel consumption is 6.8 L/100 km for front-wheel drive and 7.4 L/100 km for all-wheel drive, claimed by officials.